 The Codex proposes a conceptual toolbox designed to help prevent the inadvertent perpetuation of capitalist structures within design work while proactively cultivating designers’ abilities to oppose and challenge a system that ceaselessly exploits and damages our world.

+The Codex serves, therefore, as a reflective space on the expansive and intricate intersection of Design and politics.
 It’s important to note that this compendium is a work in progress.
 It is a continually evolving project, open to revisions and expansions as I continue experimenting, learning and unlearning.

 Sharing

-My design approach, underpinned by anarchism’s core tenets, advocates a collaborative design practice defined by open access to knowledge, self-governance and shared learning.
-Drawing inspiration from Free Schools and Critical Pedagogy, this approach encourages an anti-capitalist and critical practice of Design, relying on curiosity, imagination and creativity, challenging the established norms within Design.
-I support a Design practice based on open knowledge exchange and view my experiences as shared resources readily accessible to those seeking a more profound and critical Design understanding.
-This vision reflects my blueprint for constructing a transformative design practice, leveraging principles of mutual aid, free idea exchange and egalitarianism.
+My design approach, influenced and shaped by some of anarchism’s core tenets, advocates a collaborative design practice defined by open access to knowledge, self-governance and shared learning.
+Drawing inspiration from Free Schools and Critical Pedagogy, this approach encourages an anti-capitalist and critical practice of Design, relying on curiosity, imagination and creativity, challenging the market-driven established norms.
+I support a Design practice based on open knowledge exchange.

 Imagery